 The hotels that partner with Sesame Place are family friendly and flexible with your check-in/check-out times.
 We had two Queen beds in our room by request and that accommodated the three of us perfectly fine.

 We went during the week as Sweet B had some time off between the end of summer camp and the beginning of the school year.

 What to Purchase In Advance For Your Trip to Sesame Place

-Aside from your hotel reservations, you can purchase your park tickets.
+Aside from your hotel reservations, you can purchase your park tickets and several other things in advance to print at home.
 By booking through the Sesame Place website, you can also get a package deal for your hotel and park tickets.
 This is what we ended up doing by taking advantage of the Stay and Play Hotel Package deal.

 Other things that you can purchase in advance include dining experiences with the characters.

 I would highly recommend this- especially if your child doesn’t have a lot of patience.
 Or if they may need or want a little extra time with the characters.

 We opted to get two dining experiences: Breakfast with Cookie & Dinner with Cookie.
 They are now called Breakfast with Elmo & Friends and Dinner with Elmo & Friends.